The Glucose Theory of Aging

 Ellis: Charlie, I wish I could have known the things I know today 30 years ago... but there wasn't any injectible growth hormone then, and I didn't have a teacher like Ellis Toussier anywhere to teach me about glucose then... (and there still isn't a teacher like Ellis Toussier anywhere else but here, and that is me.)
 I am amazed that I ever came up with these ideas by myself.

 The amazing thing is I learned some of my most important anti-aging therapies, such as the Glucose Theory, and taking insulin when I am not a diabetic, and raising my red blood cells which carry oxygen, etc...
 I learned these by myself, not from doctors...
 In particular the Glucose Theory of Aging, which I think is impossible for anybody to show it is not correct.
 It doesn't have to be proven, it is self-evident... (but I hope many doctors will prove it.)
-It is true just because we know high glucose causes complications from diabetes so it has to be true, like the sun comes up every day... we KNOW that 120 glucose is bad, and we KNOW that higher is worse.
+It is true just because we know high glucose causes complications from diabetes so it has to be true, like the sun comes up every day... we KNOW that 120 glucose is bad, (because Dr. Bernstein says he has seen diabetes complications on persons with average 120 mg/dl) and we KNOW that higher is worse.
 There is no discussion or arguing about that.
 It is simple fact.

 I admire good doctors and I have learned from good doctors...
 But I lost my awe of doctors a long time ago when I realized they don't always agree, and I had to decide who is right and who is mistaken.
 To think that all doctors are good doctors is as mistaken as to think that all lawyers are good lawyers, or all accountants are good accountants... or all mechanics are good mechanics.